NEZNAMY/TAB/.github/wiki/feature_guide_scoreboard.md

       lines:
       - 'Line of text'
 ```
-Don't forget to add this condition to all of your scoreboards if you have more than 1 (for those with an existing condition merge them using `;`).
+Remember to add this condition to all of your scoreboards if you have more than 1
+(for those with an existing condition merge them using `;`).
-Keep in mind [placeholder output replacements](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Placeholder-output-replacements) apply to placeholders here as well, so if you configured a fancy output for that placeholder, you'll need to use it in the display condition as well.
+Keep in mind [placeholder output replacements](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Placeholder-output-replacements) apply to placeholders here as well,
+so if you configured a fancy output for that placeholder, you'll need to use it in the display condition as well.
 To see what exactly has placeholder returned, use `/tab parse <player> <placeholder>`.
 </details>

 # API